CTCC1/Abenteuer/README.md

 ## Inspiration

 There are always times in your life when you don't know what to do and where to go.
-Why don't explore the secret places in your neighborhood with Abenteur?
+Why don't explore the secret places in your neighborhood with Abenteuer?
 Who knows what awaits you at the destination?
 Abenteuer, meaning Adventure in German, is an iOS app that helps you explore your surroundings :D

 ## How to play